stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - Modified both integration and functional tests to use the test fixtures
    - Improved test synchronization with increased wait times (5 seconds instead of 2) to prevent timing-related failures

+12. **Pinecone Index Recreation**:
+   - Successfully recreated the Pinecone "nyc-landmarks" index
+   - Created a clean, empty index with 1536 dimensions
+   - Configured with cosine similarity metric for optimal semantic search
+   - Used the ServerlessSpec with GCP cloud and us-central1 region
+   - Verified correct index creation with stats check (0 vectors, properly configured)
+   - Ready for population via GitHub Action workflow

 ## Recently Validated

 1. **Pinecone Vector Validation Testing**: